RichardBradley/liquibase.github.com/quickstart.md

 ## Next Steps ##

 This quick-start guide is designed to get you started with Liquibase.
-For a full description of all its capabilities, see the [Liquibase Manual](documentation/index.html).
-Read [the best practices](bestpractices.html).
+For a full description of all its capabilities, see the [Liquibase Manual](documentation/index.html), read [the best practices](bestpractices.html) and visit the [forums](community/index.html).
+If you are interested in commercial support, training or consulting visit [liquibase.org](http://liquibase.org).

-You can also view [recorded sessions](training.html) on Liquibase or visit the [forums](community/index.html).